digiwano/comrade/README.md

 ```

 In addition, comrade provides wrappers around cli.js's .ok/.info/.error functions,
-as well as the more vanilla console.log:
+as well as the more vanilla console.log: (i know this is silly since cli does something
+close-ish to what comrade does, but its temporary :)

 ```javascript
 comrade.ok("Everything's Hoopy!");